rasprague/m8c-piboy/README.md

 Changes (hacks) to the [m8c M8 tracker client](https://github.com/laamaa/m8c) for use on the PiBoy DMG.
 Tested on Raspberry Pi 3 B+ and the official RetroPie distribution.

+Let's all enjoy the M8 software in a GameBoy style, while we wait for the official M8 hardware!

 ### Notable changes
 - [HACK force game controllers scan for PiBoy](https://github.com/rasprague/m8c-piboy/commit/f43110a650ecbf0918eba05c9e898f03cdaa4bdf)
 - [add SDL controller line for PiBoy DMG to gamecontrollerdb.txt](https://github.com/rasprague/m8c-piboy/commit/7e59edb765d3f883a72e8de655d1eea0271f27e7)